Lynchburg Anorexia and Bulimia Therapy

 Anorexia and Bulimia: Diagnosing and Distinguishing

-• Severely restricting food intake in order to achieve a significantly lower body weight than normal (in relationship to healthy standards for one’s sex, age, physical health, and developmental trajectory).
+• Severely restricting food intake to achieve a significantly lower body weight than normal (in relationship to healthy standards for one’s sex, age, physical health, and developmental trajectory).

-• Feeling disdain for one’s body shape and weight; being unable see one’s low body weight.
+• Feeling disdain for one’s body shape and weight; being unable to see one’s low body weight.

 The DSM-5 distinguishes bulimia with the following diagnostics: